 How to Prevent Rabies in Dogs?

-Keep your dog on a leash during regular walks and especially when camping or hiking.
+Keep your dog on a leash during regular walks, especially when camping or hiking.
 Ensure your pet obeys the most basic obedience commands so you can control the dog in case they decide to chase after a raccoon or a fox.

-Rabies is a very serious virus with the almost certain fatal outcome for its host.
-It is usually transmitted by bite, saliva and open wound.
-Most common carriers of rabies are raccoons, bats and foxes.
+Rabies is a severe virus with an almost specific fatal outcome for its host.
+It is usually transmitted by bite, saliva, and open wound.
+The most common carriers of rabies are raccoons, bats, and foxes.

-Signs of rabies in dogs range from the initial mild ones such as restlessness and licking the wound to the very obvious ones, like emphasized aggression, erratic behavior, and seizures, ending with the symptoms of foam at the mouth and complete paralysis.
+Signs of rabies in dogs range from the initial mild ones such as restlessness and licking the wound to the self-explanatory ones, like emphasized aggression, erratic behavior, and seizures, ending with the symptoms of foam at the mouth complete paralysis.